mikolodziejczyk/GitTagPractice/readme.md

 	c. remove the v3.0 tag from GitLens
 	d. remove it in the remote from the command line
 15. Pruning tags: In the second Visual Studio Code synchronize the local tags with the remote ones (i.e. remove ones deleted remotely).

-Some changes to readme.md from the first.
-The second release, tagged from scratch.
-The third release, tagged from scratch.